woosteln/dp-logger/README.md

 - Add better handling for bad data types.
 - Allow empty map to pass data straight through, or expose `strict mode`.
+- Reduce dependencies.
+Request is a little heavy on the libraries.